See also top-level FAQ page.

 How does wxWidgets support platform-specific features?

 This is a hotly-debated topic amongst the developers.
 My own philosophy is to make wxWidgets as platform-independent as possible, but allow in a few classes (functions, window styles) that are platform-specific.
-For example, Windows metafiles and Windows 95 taskbar icons have their own classes on Windows, but nowhere else.
+For example, Windows metafiles and file system volumes/drives have their own classes on Windows, but nowhere else.
 Because these classes are provided and are wxWidgets-compatible, it doesn't take much coding effort for an application programmer to add support for some functionality that the user on a particular platform might otherwise miss.
-Also, some classes that started off as platform-specific, such as the MDI classes, have been emulated on other platforms.
-I can imagine that even wxTaskBarIcon may be implemented for Unix desktops one day.
+Also, some classes that started off as platform-specific, such as the MDI classes, have been emulated on other platforms. wxTaskBarIcon started as Windows-only but was eventually implemented for other ports too.